viviansanchez/viviansanchez/README.md

 I previously worked at [Epsilon Academy](https://github.com/epsilon-academy), an edtech startup, as a Full Stack Web Developer.
 The stack I worked with included Svelte, SvelteKit, Tailwind, TypeScript, Zod, Skeleton UI, Pocketbase and Playwright.

-I am also enrolled in a React course by [Rocketseat](https://app.rocketseat.com.br/), and am planning to enroll in a React Native course to hone my new skills.
+I am also enrolled in a React course and a React Native course, both by [Rocketseat](https://app.rocketseat.com.br/), so I can hone my skills.

 <br>

 ### Technologies